-In 2016, as I was preparing for one of my black belt tests, I noticed I was no longer able to stretch out my right leg completely.
+In 2016, as I was preparing for one of my black belt tests, I noticed I could no longer stretch out my right leg completely.
 And it was weaker than my left.
 I vowed to get to the bottom of what I thought was a minor inconvenience.

 So in 2017, I went to an orthopedic doctor and got an MRI of my right knee.
 They discovered several masses in my knee and leg.
-As the PA explained the MRI results to me, he was visibly nervous and uncertain of what the masses were.
+As the PA explained the MRI results to me, he was visibly nervous and uncertain of the masses.
 They referred me on.

 Long story, somewhat short, Mayo didn’t know for sure what my diagnosis was either.
-But they did know that I had some form of NF, a genetic disorder that affects the lining of the nerves.
+But they did know that I had some form of NF, a genetic disorder that affects the nerves' lining.
 What I had was plexiform nerve sheath tumors throughout the inside of my right leg.
 They guessed I had hundreds of them (of varying sizes).

 Though they can become malignant, these types of tumors are typically benign and slow-growing.
-The recommended treatment was to remove the larger tumors when they caused me enough pain that they interfere with my normal activities.
+The recommended treatment was to remove the larger tumors when they caused me enough pain to interfere with my normal activities.